 Example of MIRR Excel Function

 Mr. Shaw has taken a loan of 20,000 from the bank with a 10% rate of interest.
-He then reinvested the same amount with a reinvestment rate of interest as 12.43%.
-Suppose the income values after 1st, 2nd, 3rd and 4th year are 9000, 12398, 15000 and 18690 respectively which are also shown in the screenshot below.
-We are keen to know the Modified Internal Rate of Return (MIRR) Mr. Shaw got through the 2nd year, 3rd year and 4th year (We are not calculating the return for first-year because it will always be negative because the return value will be lesser than the investment value).
+He then reinvested the same amount with a reinvestment rate of interest of 12.43%.
+Suppose the income values after the 1st, 2nd, 3rd, and 4th year are 9000, 12398, 15000, and 18690, respectively, which are also shown in the screenshot below.
+We are keen to know the Modified Internal Rate of Return (MIRR) Mr. Shaw got through the 2nd year, 3rd year, and 4th year (We are not calculating the return for first-year because it will always be negative because the return value will be lesser than the investment value).

 One more thing to have a note here is the value of the Investment Amount.
-As Investment Amount is always considered as a cash outflow, it will be having a negative value.
-Make sure that, there is at least one negative value in your data while processing with MIRR function.
+As Investment Amount is always considered as a cash outflow, it will have a negative value.
+Make sure that there is at least one negative value in your data while processing with the MIRR function.
 Otherwise, you will not get the desired results.

-Let’s see step by step how to calculate the MIRR for 2nd, 3rd, and 4th year.
+Let’s see step by step how to calculate the MIRR for the 2nd, 3rd, and 4th year.

 In cell E2, start typing the formula for MIRR.

-Give an array containing investment value and 1st as well as 2nd year returns as the first argument under MIRR formula.
+Give an array containing investment value and 1st as well as 2nd-year returns as the first argument under the MIRR formula.

-We will need the value for an interest rate on investment amount which is stored in cell B7.
+We will need the value for an interest rate on the investment amount stored in cell B7.

 Complete the formula by closing the parentheses and press Enter Key to see the output.

-After two years, Mr. Shaw will get returns with MIRR as 6%.
-While calculating the MIRR for the 3rd year, select array B2:B5 as the first argument under MIRR formula with rest arguments as it is (i.e. finance_rate and reinvest_rate as the same used in the previous example).
+After two years, Mr. Shaw will get returns with a MIRR of 6%.
+While calculating the MIRR for the 3rd year, select array B2:B5 as the first argument under the MIRR formula with rest arguments as it is (i.e. finance_rate and reinvest_rate as the same used in the previous example).
 You’ll get the output as below:

 Again for the calculations of MIRR for 4 years, select value array as B2 to B6 (from Investment Amount till Income After 4 Year) and keep other arguments like finance_rate and reinvest_rate as it is.
 You will get an output as below:

 - This works as a compound rate of interest there and considers all the previous effects of the reinvestment.
-However, a commonly used IRR (Internal Rate of Return) considers single reinvestment at a time evading the effect of other reinvestment values at the overall earnings.
+However, a commonly used IRR (Internal Rate of Return) considers single reinvestment at a time, evading the effect of other reinvestment values on the overall earnings.

-- One of the common drawbacks for MIRR function is nothing but complexity it makes in calculations by considering the effect of all previous returns.
-Though it seems much easier here in excel, in real time theoretical calculations the formula gets trickier for MIRR.
+- One of the common drawbacks of the MIRR function is nothing but complexity it makes in calculations by considering the effect of all previous returns.
+Though it seems much easier here in excel, in real-time theoretical calculations, the formula gets trickier for MIRR.

 - Apart from this, it is not a widely practiced method to calculate the Investment Rate of Return and need more socialization in the organizations for being popular.

 This is from this article.
-Let’s wrap the things up with some points to be remembered.
+Let’s wrap things up with some points to be remembered.